This is a substantial reworking of a previous draft chapter for the Oxford Handbook of Philosophy and Psychiatry.

 In summary, two claims seem to support Polanyi’s case.
 First, one is sometimes focally unaware of features that underpin one’s recognitional abilities.
 Second, one cannot always say in general term on what features one’s recognition depends.
 But these do not support the general claim that (focal) recognition of one feature always depends on merely subsidiary awareness of something else.
 And if not, then Polanyi has not offered a general reason to hold that recognition is a tacit skill.

 The tacit element in recognition

-I argued, however, that Polanyi’s argument for the role of tacit knowledge in recognition is not successful as a general account because he has to assume that to recognise a feature (F, say) one must a) always recognise it in virtue of something else (subsidiary features G, H and I, eg.) of which b) one is ignorant.
+I argued, however, that Polanyi’s argument for the role of tacit knowledge in recognition is not successful because he has to assume that to recognise a feature (F, say) one must a) always recognise it in virtue of something else (subsidiary features G, H and I, eg.) of which b) one is focally ignorant.
 But neither point – a) and b) – is compelling.
-There is, however, another argument which was framed at about the same time as Polanyi’s which turns on an idea that recognition of something might resist being put into words (which Polanyi takes to indicate tacit-status) and the importance of a practical dimension underlying linguistic competence, picking up Polanyi’s second clue.
+There are, however, two other arguments which were both framed at about the same time as Polanyi’s and which seem to suggest limits both to what can be put into words (which resistance Polanyi takes to indicate tacit-status) and the importance of a practical dimension underlying linguistic competence, picking up Polanyi’s second clue.
 These are Gilbert Ryle’s argument that knowledge-how is a concept logically prior to the concept of knowledge-that and Ludwig Wittgenstein’s regress argument concerning understanding a rule.
 I will now explore the extent to which these support Polanyi’s emphasis on a tacit dimension.